xmile1/scoober/README.md

 For each "move", a sufficient output should be generated (mandatory: the added, and the resulting number).
 ​
-Both players should be able to play automatically without user input.
-One of the players should optionally be adjustable by a user.
+Players  should be also able to play individually  against the CPU ​
-​
 ### Notes & Requirements
 ​